 - Spleen Australia offers telephone support regarding this health issue.
 If you are unwell or need any medical advice, you should see your GP as soon as possible.

-- To ensure you continue receiving our newsletters and other important information, please let us know if your contact details change
+- To ensure you continue receiving our health updates and other important information, please let us know if your contact details change

 - We aim to be a “one stop shop” where we impart knowledge and information via the website and our educational materials.